 The Federal Government Has Borrowed Trillions.
 Who Owns All that Debt?

-At the end of 2023, the nation’s gross debt had reached nearly $34 trillion.
-Of that amount, about $27 trillion, or 79 percent, was debt held by the public — representing cash borrowed from domestic and foreign investors.
-The remaining $7.0 trillion (21 percent), was intragovernmental debt, which simply records transactions between one part of the federal government and another.
+At the end of December 2024, the nation’s gross debt totaled $36 trillion.
+Of that amount, $29 trillion, or 80 percent, was debt held by the public — representing cash borrowed from domestic and foreign investors.
+The remaining $7 trillion (20 percent) was intragovernmental debt, which simply records transactions between one part of the federal government and another.

 Debt Held by the Public

-As of the end of December 2023, DHBP was $27 trillion, or 97 percent of GDP.
-That borrowing came from both domestic and foreign creditors, with the former holding about two-thirds of it.
+As of the end of December 2024, DHBP was $28.7 trillion, or approaching 97 percent of GDP.
+That borrowing came from both domestic and foreign creditors, with the former holding more than two-thirds of it.

 Domestic Holders of Federal Debt

-In fact, the central bank doubled its borrowing during the COVID-19 pandemic as part of its effort to mitigate the economic impact of the pandemic.
-However, the Fed has been reducing the size of its balance sheet over the past couple of years to combat high inflation.
+In fact, the central bank doubled its holdings of Treasury securities during the COVID-19 pandemic as part of its effort to mitigate the economic impact of the pandemic.
+However, since June 2022, the Fed has been reducing the size of its balance sheet in response to high inflation and to adjust its needs related to conduct of monetary policy.

-Other domestic holders of public debt include investment funds (mutual and pension funds), commercial banks (depository institutions), state & local governments, insurance companies, and other corporations and individuals.
+Other domestic holders of public debt include investment funds (mutual and pension funds), commercial banks and other depository institutions, state and local governments, insurance companies, and other corporations and individuals.

 Foreign Holders of Federal Debt

-Foreign ownership of U.S. debt, which includes both governments and private investors, is much higher now than it was about 50 years ago.
+Foreign ownership of U.S. debt, which includes both governments and private investors, is now much higher than it was 50 years ago.
 In 1970, total foreign holdings accounted for $14.0 billion, or just 5 percent, of DHBP.
-As of December 2023, such holdings made up $7.9 trillion, or 29 percent, of DHBP.
-Of that amount, 52 percent was held by private foreign investors while foreign governments held the remaining 48 percent.
+As of December 2024, such holdings made up $8.5 trillion, or 30 percent, of DHBP.
 Because Treasury securities are backed by the full faith and credit of the U.S. government, creditors including foreign investors often view lending to the United States as a safe investment.

 In recent years, however, the foreign share of DHBP has declined due to the rapid growth in purchases by the Federal Reserve in response to the economic effects of the COVID-19 pandemic.
-Foreign holdings peaked at 49 percent of DHBP in 2011, but dropped to 29 percent by the end of 2023.
+Foreign holdings were 49 percent of DHBP in 2011.

 Investors in Japan and China hold significant shares of U.S. public debt.
-Together, as of December 2023, they accounted for nearly $2 trillion, or about 7 percent of DHBP.
-While China’s holdings of U.S. debt have declined over the past decade, Japan’s purchases of U.S. Treasury securities remain comparable.
-Investors in many other countries — including the United Kingdom, Switzerland, and Ireland — have increased their holdings of U.S. debt as well.
+Together, as of December 2024, they accounted for $1.8 trillion, or 6.3 percent of DHBP.
+While the holdings of U.S. debt by both countries have declined over the past decade, China’s purchases of U.S. Treasury securities have declined more so than Japan’s.
+Investors in many other countries — including the United Kingdom — have increased their holdings of U.S. debt as well.

 Intragovernmental Debt

-The largest holder of intragovernmental debt is the Social Security Old-Age and Survivors Insurance Trust Fund, which holds about $2.6 trillion, or 38 percent of intragovernmental debt.
+The largest holder of intragovernmental debt is the Social Security Old-Age and Survivors Insurance Trust Fund, which holds $2.5 trillion, or 33 percent of intragovernmental debt, as of December 2024.
 Other accounts holding such debt include retirement funds for federal employees, Medicare’s Hospital Insurance Trust Fund, and the Highway Trust Fund.

 What Does All This Debt Mean For the Federal Budget and the Economy?